-As provided in Section 22002(c) of the Public Contract Code, public projects include construction, reconstruction, renovation, improvement, demolition to, or painting/repainting of any publicly owned, leased or operated facility, street or sewer, and the construction or improvement of dams, reservoirs and wastewater treatment plants.
+As provided in Section 22002(c) of the Public Contract Code, public projects include construction, reconstruction, renovation, improvement, demolition to, installation, and repair work involving any publicly owned, leased, or operated facility or painting/repainting of any publicly owned, leased or operated facility, street or sewer, and the construction or improvement of dams, reservoirs and wastewater treatment plants.
 A public project does NOT include maintenance work of any kind.
 Public Projects must follow more specific purchasing rules from what is presented here.